wiris/html-integrations/demos/README.md

 There is a set of `n` supported `technologies` and its `m` supported `editors`, which will be detailed below.

-Every editor has a package.json for the editor dependencies and, relying on the folder you are in, you will see one kind of structure or another following the technlology requirements and implementation.
+Every editor has a package.json for the editor dependencies and, depending on the folder you are in, you will see one kind of structure or another following the technology requirements and implementation.

 ### Supported editors

-This is the list of editors with a supported custom wiris plugins especially created for the editors:
+This is the list of editors with a supported custom WIRIS plugins especially created for the editors:

-- `ckeditor4`,
+- `CKeditor 4`,
-- `ckeditor5`,
+- `CKeditor 5`,
-- `froala2`,
+- `Froala 2`,
-- `froala3`,
+- `Froala 3`,
 - `generic`,
-- `tinymce4`,
+- `TinyMCE 4`,
-- `tinymce5`;
+- `TinyMCE 5`;

 ### Technologies with a demo